sca-marshals/marshal-docs/marshals_handbook/handbook.md

 a.
 On a quarterly basis, report to the President (and thence to the Board) on the state of the marshallate.
 b.
 Provide warrants for the Earls Marshal as they are appointed.
 c.
 Answer correspondence from the Earls Marshal.

-XVIII.
-PROCEDURES FOR GRIEVANCES AND SANCTIONS
+## PROCEDURES FOR GRIEVANCES AND SANCTIONS
 A.  Grievances and Disputes
 Usually the combatants are more than willing to correct any problems or breaches of the rules pointed out by a marshal.
 This is the desired solution: get the problem fixed.
 However, occasionally a marshal must take action.
 In the unhappy event that you find it necessary, here is how you shall proceed.
 In order of preference:
 1. Point out the violation (missing armor, grappling during combat, etc.) and ask the fighter to correct it.